 We are helping develop the Government’s ‘creative city’ vision through a joint agreement with the Greater Birmingham and Solihull Local Enterprise Partnership (LEP) scheme and are working towards similar agreements with cities all over England, including Manchester, Leeds, Bristol, Newcastle, Sheffield and Brighton.

-Information on the our Business Investment Funds, European Creative Industries Alliance ‘Cluster 2020′ project and the Creative Industries iNet can be found by clicking on the tabs at the top of the page.
+Information on the our Business Investment Funds, European Creative Industries Alliance ‘Cluster 2020′ project and the Creative Industries innovation programme can be found by clicking on the tabs at the top of the page.

 Digital Fiction Factory